Spirit (comics character): "Ev'ry Little Bug"

 The song "Ev'ry Little Bug" (with lyrics written by Eisner) appears regularly between 1946 and 1950.
-The initial lines of were first uttered in the story "Poole's Toadstool Facial Cream" (June 9, 1946).
+The initial lines of the song were first uttered in the story "Poole's Toadstool Facial Cream" (June 9, 1946).
 By the end of 1946, all of the lyrics had appeared, sung by various characters.
 In 1947, Eisner collaborated with his World War II service friend Bill Harr, who composed a melody for Eisner's lyrics.
 The complete song appears in the April 27, 1947 "Spirit Section", here titled "Ev'ry Li'l Bug", with Ebony credited within the storyline as its composer.
 In the story "Wiffenpoof" (June 29, 1947), real-life operatic singer Robert Merrill was depicted singing the tune.
 Shortly afterward, the Robbins Music Corporation of New York published "Ev'ry Little Bug" as sheet music, with an image of Ebony on its cover page.
 After three more appearances in the strip, "Ev'ry Little Bug" remained dormant until 1987, when music producer John Christensen assembled a recording featuring five versions of the tune, released by Kitchen Sink as a picture disc with an exclusive Spirit/Ebony image illustrated by Eisner on one side and the original art for the sheet music on the other.
 The record featured actor Billy Mumy playing guitar on some tracks.